SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 table about the explored parameter values of that run (see also :ref:`more-on-storage`).

+The following tables are created:

+* An `info` table listing general information about your trajectory

+* A `runs` table summarizing the single runs

+* The instance tables:

+    `parameters`

+        Containing all parameters, and some information about comments, length etc.

+    `config`,

+        As above, but config parameters

+    `results_runs`

+        All results of all individual runs, to reduce memory size only a short value summary and the name is given.

+    `results_runs_summary`

+        Only the very first result with a particular name is listed.
+For instance if you create the result 'my_result' in all runs only the result of run_00000000 is listed with detailed information.

+        If you use this table, you can purge duplicate comments, see :ref:`more-on-duplicate-comments`.

+    `results_trajectroy`

+        All results created directly with the trajectory and not within single runs are listed.

+    `derived_parameters_trajectory`

+    `derived_parameters_runs`

+    `derived_parameters_runs_summary`

+        All three are analogous to the result overviews above.

+* The `explored_parameters` overview about your parameters explored in the single runs.

+* In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.

 However, if you have many *runs* and *results* and *derived_parameters*, I would advice you to switch of the result, derived parameter and explored parameter overview in each single run.
 These tables are switched off if you pass `large_overview_tables=False` as a parameter at environment construction (see above).

 .. _more-on-duplicate-comments: